shurik179/yozh/docs/details/servos.rst

-Yozh can also be used  with mechanical attachments (`grabber <https://www.dfrobot.com/product-2128.html>`__, `forklift <https://www.dfrobot.com/product-2129.html>`__,...) by DFRobot -- see photo below for Yozh with the grabber (beetle) attachment.
+Yozh can also be used  with mechanical attachments (`grabber <https://www.dfrobot.com/product-2128.html>`__, `forklift <https://www.dfrobot.com/product-2129.html>`__,...) by DFRobot -- see photo below for Yozh with the forklift attachment.
 US customers might find it easier to order DFrobot kits from DigiKey:

   * `Grabber <https://www.digikey.com/en/products/detail/dfrobot/ROB0156-B/13545231>`__